-• During 2014, we finalized an agreement for the purchase of Kristalose API with our international supplier.
-This written agreement formalized and extended our existing relationship with this raw materials manufacturer.
-We also entered into manufacturing relationships with two Kristalose packagers during 2014.
+• We have an agreement for the purchase of Kristalose API with an international supplier.
+This written agreement formalized and extended our existing relationship with this raw materials supplier.
+We also have manufacturing relationships with two Kristalose packagers.
 Under these agreements, we provide Kristalose API to these manufactures and they package the API (for both commercial sale and samples) into 10 gram and 20 gram finished product units for our purchase and distribution.
-We ended an agreement with our previous packager during 2014.